LYCHEEMEM

 Session Context

-Holds the active conversation window under a dual-threshold token budget.
-Warn at 70% triggers background pre-compression; block at 90% pauses and flushes older turns to summary anchors.
+Holds the active conversation under a dual-threshold token budget.
+At 70% it pre-compresses asynchronously; at 90% it blocks, summarizes older turns, and preserves recent turns verbatim.

 Dual-threshold budget Summary anchors Verbatim recent turns